You are at part 2 of 2

 By leaving the hustle and bustle of the bazaars and go to Beyoglu, Taksim, Nisantasi and Sisli districts you will find sophisticated boutiques where you can browse peacefully in fashionable stores featuring elegant fashions made from Turkey's finest textiles and leather.

-Here, you can kick back, enjoy a shot or two of Raki (Turkish anis flavored liquor similar to Greek Ouzo and known to the Turks as 'Lions Milk') while listening to music and eating variety of delicious meze (Turkish hors d'oeuvres).
+Here, you can kick back, enjoy a shot or two of raki (Turkish anis flavored liquor similar to Greek Ouzo and known to the Turks as 'Lions Milk'), while listening to music and eating variety of delicious Turkish specialty hors d'oeuvres, which generally call meze.

-The tavern and bar is called in Turkish 'Meyhane' (may-han-na).
-Some of the meyhanes offer live entertainment.
+Again, the tavern and bar is called in Turkish 'Meyhane' (may-han-na)

-Also in the Çiçek Pazari, especially in weekends some individual group of musicians appears for hire as pictures shown next.
+Also in the Cicek Pazari, and others, especially in weekends some individuals or group of musicians appears for hire as pictures shown next.

-While you are reading this; click here to listen Turkish tavern music.
+While you are reading this; click here if you would like to listen a sample of Turkish tavern music.

-Caution!
 As the Turks say, be sure you drink the raki, and that it does not drink you.
-It is potent and will sneak up on you if you are careless.
+WHY?
+Because it is potent and will sneak up on you if you are careless.

-This excellent restaurant is located at Kemankes Caddesi (Street) number 35-A, in the Karaköy district, which is on the Bosphorus side of the Galata Bridge.
-When you hire a cab, let the driver know you want to go to Karaköy Lokantasi, located accross from the passenger entrance for foreign cruise ships at Karaköy (Karaköy yabanci vapur iskelesi yolcu salonu önü).
+This excellent restaurant is located at Kemankes Caddesi (Street) number 35-A, in the Karakoy district, which is on the Bosphorus side of the Galata Bridge.
+When you hire a cab, let the driver know you want to go to Karakoy Lokantasi, located accross from the passenger entrance for foreign cruise ships at Karakoy (Karakoy yabanci vapur iskelesi yolcu salonu onu).
 This will be enough information to give the driver because the restaurant is well known.
-For more information call the restaurant at 212-2934455.

 When you visit the Karakoy Lokantasi, please let the owner know that you were highly recommended by www.helloturkey.net.
 Thank you.